Surrender (Godsmack song): Music video

 The music video for "Surrender" was released on November 18, 2022.
 The clip alternates between live footage of the band performing the song, behind the scene footage, and heartfelt interactions they had with fans throughout the years.

 Reception

 Critical

 Initial reviews of the single have been positive.
 Greg Kennelty of Metal Injection described the song as having "this very specific early 2000s radio vibe to it" but noted that "I don't mean it in a bad way either.
 Joe DiVita of Loudwire praised the song as both "catchy" and "punchy" and commended the band for their hit-writing ability 25 years into their career.

 Commercial

-Upon its release, "Surrender" entered multiple charts, including the Billboard Mainstream Rock.
-Like the band's previous four singles from the When Legends Rise, "Surrender" peaked at number one, giving Godsmack their first number one single off Lighting Up the Sky, and their twelfth number one single overall.
+Upon its release, "Surrender" entered multiple charts, including the Billboard Mainstream Rock chart.
+Like the band's previous four singles from the When Legends Rise, "Surrender" peaked at number one, giving Godsmack their first number-one single off Lighting Up the Sky, and their twelfth number-one single overall.